thisHermit/nlp_project/README.md

 - \*_These metrics for the baseline were observed after attempting to confirm and reproduce the final results.
 The initial recording of these metrics were 82.1% accuracy and 0.069 mcc but they are not longer reproducible._
 - _For paraphrase type generation, the final dev scores are reported not the best ones.
 This is because the generation model doesn't implement early stopping._

-> Discuss your results, observations, correlations, etc.

-> Results should have three-digit precision.

 ### Hyperparameter Optimization

-> Describe briefly how you found your optimal hyperparameter.
-If you focussed strongly on Hyperparameter Optimization, you can also include it in the Experiment section.

-> _Note: Random parameter optimization with no motivation/discussion is not interesting and will be graded accordingly_

 #### Paraphrase Type Detection and Paraphrase Type Generation